Nackloose/Perturbarium/README.md

 > (And if the building never stops, at least organize the blueprints.)"*
 >
 > *"Every architecture diagram is just a treasure map for future confusion — or future revelation."*

 ---

+### What is Axia?

+**Axia** (from the Greek *ἀξία* — "value," "worth") represents the foundational theoretical bedrock within the Perturbarium.
+It contains the mathematical principles and universal laws that underpin all other work — the enduring axioms that form the stable foundation upon which perturbations can safely occur.

+> *"Axia are the bedrock upon which all understanding is built.
+They are not proven, but they are the foundation from which all else follows."*

+The `axia/` folder contains the distilled, time-tested principles that provide the theoretical foundation for everything else in the Perturbarium.
+These are not mere guides or specifications, but the fundamental principles that make the container stable enough to house the more volatile perturbations.

+A perfect example of this is [`axia/Evolution-Axiom.md`](axia/Evolution-Axiom.md), which rigorously develops the universal laws underlying all effective optimization algorithms.
+This document doesn't just summarize best practices—it establishes, from first principles, why certain algorithmic patterns must emerge in any successful search or optimization process.
+It proves, with mathematical clarity, that all adaptive search must obey three fundamental laws: Information Conservation, Selective Pressure, and Diversity Dynamics.
+By doing so, it provides a theoretical bedrock that not only supports the rest of the Perturbarium, but also challenges and inspires new directions for both theory and practice.
+If you want to see what "Axia" means in action, start there.

+---